wootencl/timeSheetApplication/README.md

 + Planning on launching a demo of the application here shortly.
 After which I intend on writing some tests to cover the current functionality of the application.
 + (Update 3.9.16): Managed to get the demo up on my EC2 instance though it's being finicky so I'll need to iron out the details a bit more.
 Saving that for a later time though as I need to move forward with the authentication work.
 A few comments on its current state.
 It can only handle one user at the moment as I need to implement pooling in addition I haven't built the admin panel yet so there's no way of creating users.
 + Link to demo: [tsaDemo](http://tsaDemo.clwproductions.com)
-+ Login Credentials: demouser@gmail.com, password123
++ Login Credentials: USER: demouser@gmail.com, password123; ADMIN: demoadmin@gmail.com, password123

 ## Motivation